 Any New Mexico resident may submit a petition requesting the addition of a new medical condition, treatment or disease to the Board.
 The petition is delivered to the Medical Cannabis Program staff for processing.
 It is then forwarded to the Board and scheduled for the next available meeting.
 At the public hearing the petitioner is able to present evidence and answer questions from Board members.
 In most cases the Board will vote during the hearing to recommend or not.
 The Advisory Board will submit its decision to the Secretary of the Dept. of Health for consideration and to determine the outcome.
 Public comment is available to people in attendance who would like to present statements in support of or in opposition to the petition.

-NOTE: You may obtain a copy of the Advisory Board Meeting Agenda 72 hours before the meeting.
+You may obtain the Advisory Board Meeting Agenda no later than 72 hours before the meeting.

 Frequently Asked Questions

 If you have a question about the program, please consult our list of Patient Frequently Asked Questions before contacting us.
 There is a very good chance the answer you are looking for is there.

 Any individual wanting to submit a petition to the Medical Cannabis Advisory Board is advised to review our Petition Requirements document.

 Rules & Regulations